Koverse/documentation/docs/source/admin/installguide.rst

 The Ambari control panel allows for custom services to be integrated into its management interface.
 The method for this integration is known as a Stack, which contains all the information necessary for Ambari to configure, control and monitor the Service.
 Koverse provides a Stack that Ambari users can use to easily install and manage Koverse.

+More information on the Ambari can be found in the :ref:`Run book`

 Prerequisites
 -------------
-- Apache Ambari version 1.7 or greater
+- Apache Ambari version 2.7 or greater
 - Linux distribution that uses yum for software package management.
 RHEL 6 is recommended.
 - Accumulo Service Installed